datastax/ruby-driver/README.md

+:warning: **The Ruby driver is in maintenance mode.
+We are still accepting pull-requests and we will occasionally release critical bug fixes, but no ongoing active development is being done currently.**

 # Datastax Ruby Driver for Apache Cassandra

 *If you're reading this on GitHub, please note that this is the readme for the development version and that some